 - A variation on the above is to distract and bolster a lie by accusing the person of a cultural taboo, like racism, or child hater, or homophobe, etc. So instead of proving the original lie wrong, you are forced to instead attempt to disprove the second lie, the “taboo,” false, thus allowing the first lie to stand.The key to fighting this, is to stick with addressing the first lie, and then address the second, if warranted.

 - Say the same lie over and over with a straight and serious face, and even with emotion.
 Eventually it will be some commonplace that people will assume it must be true.
 Adolf Hitler once spoke about this technique, “If you tell a big enough lie and tell it frequently enough, it will be believed”.
 I have found liberals commonly using it.
-The current President, and liberal members of Congress use this technique quite regularly now days, and people (liberal drones) eat it right up.
+The current President [this article was written in 2015], and liberal members of Congress use this technique quite regularly now days, and people (liberal drones) eat it right up.
 Examples in point:

 - The often over-used and never said, “separation of church and state” that they claim is said in the US Constitution.
 Unfortunately for them, it’s not in the Constitution.
 It’s actually a misquote of Thomas Jefferson.
 Yep, something he wrote that they take out of context.
 The Constitution basically says the government cannot set up a state church (“establishment”), and cannot meddle in the affairs of any church (“prohibiting the free exercise thereof”).